 Copies of Ambac Assurance's financial statements prepared in accordance with statutory accounting standards are available from Ambac Assurance.
-The address of Ambac Assurance's administrative offices and its telephone number are One State Street Plaza, 19th Floor, New York, New York, 10004 and (212) 668-0340.
+The address of Ambac Assurance's administrative offices is One State Street Plaza, 19th Floor, New York, New York 10004, and its telephone number is (212) 668-0340.